expo/expo/docs/pages/versions/unversioned/index.md

 title: Quick Start
 ---

-These are the docs for [Expo](http://expo.io).
-Expo is a set of tools, libraries and services which let you build native iOS and Android apps by writing JavaScript.
+This is the documentation for [Expo](http://expo.io).
+Expo is a set of tools, libraries and services you can use to build native iOS and Android apps faster than ever before.

 ## Introduction

+There are two ways to build a project with Expo, we call these workflows: you can use the "managed" workflow or the "custom" workflow.
+With the "managed" workflow, you only write JavaScript and lean on the [Expo SDK](sdk/) to give you access to your device capabilities and the Expo services to handle the heavy lifting of building your app binary and uploading it to the store, all without you touching Xcode or Android Studio.
+With the "custom" workflow, we also speed up your development with the [Expo SDK](sdk/) and React Native, and you have full control over your iOS and Android projects.

+## More about the Expo SDK

-Expo apps are React Native apps which contain the [Expo SDK](sdk/).
-The SDK is a native-and-JS library which provides access to the device's system functionality (things like the camera, contacts, local storage, and other hardware).
-That means you don't need to use Xcode or Android Studio, or write any native code, and it also makes your pure-JS project very portable because it can run in any native environment containing the Expo SDK.
+The Expo SDK is a set of libraries written natively for each platform which provides access to the device's system functionality (things like the camera, push notifications, contacts, local storage, and other hardware and operating system APIs) from JavaScript.
+The SDK is designed to smooth out differences in platforms as much as possible, which makes your project very portable because it can run in any native environment containing the Expo SDK.

-Expo also provides UI components to handle a variety of use-cases that almost all apps will cover but are not baked into React Native core, e.g. icons, blur views, and more.
+Expo also provides UI components to handle a variety of use-cases that almost all apps will cover but are not built into React Native core, e.g. icons, blur views, and more.

-Finally, the Expo SDK provides access to services which typically are a pain to manage but are required by almost every app.
-Most popular among these: Expo can manage your Assets for you, it can take care of Push Notifications for you, and it can build native binaries which are ready to deploy to the app store.

 ## Considering using Expo?

 - If you'd like an overview of what Expo offers, you might want to familiarize yourself with the [lifecycle of an Expo project](introduction/project-lifecycle/), which describes how you go from square one to a production iOS and Android app.
 - For further explanation, it's also good to check out the [Frequently Asked Questions](introduction/faq/).

 ## Ready to get started?

 - Head over to [Installation](introduction/installation/) to grab our tools and have a look around.
 - Make your first project by following the [Up and Running](workflow/up-and-running/) guide.
 - If you're not already familiar with React and React Native, you can bootstrap your knowledge with [React Native Express](http://www.reactnativeexpress.com/).